arunsingh88/RE-Workshop/NBL.md

-## "The Power of Context: From Basic Queries to Strategic Insights"
+## The Power of Context: From Basic Queries to Strategic Insights

 ### **Opening (5 minutes)**
 **Objective:** Set the stage for understanding how AI transforms with better context